PrivatePulse·Companies·Arctic Wolf vs Vanta

 Arctic Wolf grants ISO/NSO with strike prices ranging from $14–$22 depending on your grant year.
 Vanta grants ISO/NSO with strike prices from $12–$20.

-The secondary market is pricing Arctic Wolf at a +2% premium over its last primary round ($4.3B$4.4B).
-Vanta trades at +2% over its last round ($2.5B$2.5B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Arctic Wolf has no recent verified secondary signal — only the primary round ($4.3B) is shown.
+Vanta has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth